 The government has introduced changes to the age at which young people can leave education or training.
-Young people who left compulsory education in June 2013 have to remain in learning until the end of the academic year in which they turn 17.
-If you're in Year 11 or below, the change means you’ll have to remain in learning until at least your 18th birthday.
+If you are in Year 11 or below, the change means you’ll have to remain in learning until at least your 18th birthday.

 Is school my only option?

 No, there are a number of options to choose from:

 Full-time work, self-employment or volunteering combined with part-time study

 Part-time education or training while in work, self-employed or volunteering for 20 hours a week or more

 - Traineeships leading to full-time apprenticeships or college